A decision-theoretic approach for segmental classification: Motivation

+where $\mathrm{FC}$ is the cost of making a false classification.
+We shall refer to this as the \emph{marginal loss} function.

-Consider the simulated data sequence in \figref{fig:example_decisions}(a) for a two-state Hidden Markov model which contains a region of elevated signal related to an underlying change in the hidden state. \figref{fig:example_decisions}(b-e) shows the true underlying state sequence and four different predictions of this state sequence.
-All of the predictions contain the same number of misclassifications; for example, \figref{fig:example_decisions}(c-e) contain the same number of false negatives (if we assume state 0 to be a null state such that the notion of a false negative applies).
-It is apparent though that the predicted sequences are qualitatively very different and could lead to quite different actions if decisions are taken upon them.
-For example, \figref{fig:example_decisions}(d) contains three non-null segments whilst \figref{fig:example_decisions}(e) contain two segments.
-It is clear therefore that simply counting the number of state mis-classifications is insufficient.
+In contrast to the global loss function, the marginal loss function ignores any form of local or global structure.
+It concentrates instead on penalising classification error at each location considered independently of others, which is equivalent to stating that the overall loss is invariant to permutations of the sequence $\{\hat{x}_i, x_i\}_{i=1}^n$.
+As a result, if we consider the simulated data sequence in Figure~\ref{fig:example_decisions}(a)\vadjust{\goodbreak} which contains a region of elevated signal related to an underlying change in the hidden state, the predictions shown in Figure~\ref{fig:example_decisions}(b)--(e) which contain the same number of misclassifications may incur the same loss under the marginal loss function even though each prediction is qualitatively very different and may contain a different number of predicted segments that could lead to quite different actions if decisions are taken upon them.
+It is clear, therefore, that simply counting the number of state misclassifications is insufficient.